kylehe1107/kyle_repo/README.md

 Rapid Growth Periods: Identified notable surges in revenue during certain months well above the average growth rate.
 For example, Mar 2020 saw a +10.5% jump in revenue (month-over-month) – likely reflecting a wave of new users during the early remote-work shift – and May 2021 saw a +7.6% spike.
 These rapid growth periods highlight moments of accelerated customer adoption in Slack’s user base.

-Churn and Retention: Spotted clear churn rate trends correlating with revenue performance.
-Churn peaked at 6.3% in Feb 2020 (coinciding with that month’s revenue dip) but improved to 3.8% by Dec 2021 – the lowest churn in the dataset.
-This improved retention over time aligns with Slack’s record-high revenues, underscoring the impact of keeping churn low on sustaining growth.